prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman-1.md

 ### Language 10: C# (Year 2004+)

-Somewhere along my journey, VB led to VB.NET which in turn led to the language that eventually became the one I’d love for years to come - C#.NET.
-At this point, I was obsessed with "The Lord of the Rings" movie, and being the computer savvy kid that I was - I knew exactly how to “get access” to it.
-However, after “getting access” to it, I realized my grand 10GB Hard disk couldn’t store it all.
+Somewhere along my journey, VB led to VB.NET which in turn led to **the language that eventually became the one I’d love for years to come - C#.NET**.
+At this point, I was obsessed with "The Lord of the Rings" movie, and being the computer savvy kid that I was - I knew exactly how to `"get access"` to it.
+However, after *getting access* to it, I realized **my grand 10GB Hard disk couldn’t store it all**.
 So, now, armed with my computing knowledge in all it’s glory I set on this journey to make it fit.
-Enter video encoding, and Xvid.
+Enter video encoding, and `Xvid`.
 I entered into this whole new world of image processing, and vectorization.
 I learnt about the then upcoming format H264 - The open source version being X264.
 But my trusty old Compaq couldn’t handle it.
 So, I had to only use Xvid.
-And since, even that would take my computer a whole night run a single pass of a movie, I needed better tools.
+And since, even that would take my computer *a whole night run a single pass of a movie*, I needed better tools.
 Turns out, there was no tool out there that would actually survive a system shutdown, and/or hibernation - and all these tools were either too complicated to use, or lacked precise control over Xvid.

-And so I ended up interfacing with the operating system, and created a GUI program in C# after being up all night for a few days, while still somehow going to school everyday half-dead - EasyXvid - a little tool, that allowed you to put "pause" on a video encoding, so I could turn off my computer when I went to school, and “resume” the moment I got back with a very easy GUI and a lot of automation, all you have to do was just drop-in your video file, and EasyXvid calculated all the overwhelming numbers for you, while still having precise control over the advanced matrices and encoding elements.
-And it went on to be used by a lot of the folks who’d use Doom9 forums (a forum dedicated to all things video). ‘pvltech’ - a name I went by then.
+And so I ended up interfacing with the operating system, and created a GUI program in C# after being up all night for a few days, while still somehow going to school everyday half-dead - EasyXvid - a little tool, that allowed you to put *pause* on a video encoding, so I could turn off my computer when I went to school, and *resume* the moment I got back with a very easy GUI and a lot of automation, all you have to do was just drop-in your video file, and EasyXvid calculated all the overwhelming numbers for you, while still having precise control over the advanced matrices and encoding elements.
+And it went on to be used by a lot of the folks who’d use Doom9 forums (a forum dedicated to all things video). *pvltech* - a name I went by then.
 After I gained more proficiency in C#, the world became my playground - I felt like Voldemort - * Evil laugh * - I could create pretty much any kind of desktop application - or so I thought.
 And then, I went on a journey to create what I then called EasyAVC (which I never completed) - which used H264 encoding with a clean GUI that involved a lot of custom drawing that Windows or .NET Framework wouldn’t easily allow for.
 So, I had to dip into Win32, which meant learning C/C++, this time for real, with all it’s nitty gritty details.

 I loved C#.
 More so because of "Intelli-sense" and the tooling around it by Microsoft.
 WinForms were great.
 I was just able to easily drag and drop items, and quickly code my C# app.
 No fuzzing with so many dependencies, or complex build orchestration systems.
 This was not the age of NuGet, and great internet.
 So, external libraries were a pain.
 But it was amazing that most things you need for applications of that age, were built into or at-least integrated beautifully with VS.NET (Oh yeah, the days when VS was in so many variants).